Redux-Utils/react-native-redux-persist/README.md

 	}
 };

-// Create a configuration for the persist const configs: PersistConfig = {
-	key: "root", // Key to store the data
-	storage: AsyncStorage, // The storage that you want to use };

 // Here you will pass all your reducers const reducers = {
 	example: exampleReducer,
 };

-const persistReducers = persistReducer(configs, reducers);
+const rootReducer = persistReducer(reducers);

-const store = createStore(
+const store = createStore(rootReducer);
-	persistReducers.combinedReducers,
-	persistReducers.preloadedState,
-);

-const persistor = persistStore(store, configs);
+const configs: PersistConfig = {
+	key: "root", // Key to store the data
+	storage: {
+		type: "AsyncStorage", // The storage that you want to use },
+};

+// This will initialize the store and rehydrate it initStore(store, configs);

-export default persistor;
+export default store;
 ```

 ## How to integrate with React Native or Expo